janebmckenna/MIlestoneProject4/TESTING.md

-submitting form not passing on_admin_page therefore displaying bag items
+submitting form not passing on_admin_page therefore displaying bag items on message

 [Return to README](README.md)